Top 10 · MD

 - Orofacial Pain Specialists in MarylandTMJ, jaw pain, and chronic facial pain.

-Dental Public Healths in Maryland: questions
+Dental Public Health Dentists in Maryland: questions

 Use the Maryland State Board of Dental Examiners license-lookup at https://health.maryland.gov/dental/.
-Confirm the license is active and check for any disciplinary actions.When should I see a dental public health instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see a dental public health dentist instead of a general dentist?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.